Andrew Benintendi Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.99 team ERA that ranks 10th among all MLB pitching staffs.
+- The Mariners' 3.96 team ERA ranks 10th among all MLB pitching staffs.

-- Mariners pitchers combine to allow the first-fewest home runs in baseball (63 total, 0.9 per game).
+- The Mariners allow the fewest home runs in baseball (65 total, 1.0 per game).

-- The Mariners will look to Woo (0-1) in his third start this season.

-- In his most recent appearance on Sunday, the righty tossed 4 2/3 innings against the Los Angeles Angels, giving up two earned runs while surrendering four hits.
+- In his last appearance on Sunday, the righty went three innings against the Los Angeles Angels, giving up six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.